Mac OS Update

 2. Single-focus design: The entire screen shows one message: “Installing Software Update.”
 There are no distractions.
 That tunnel vision makes it easy to forget this might just be a website.

 3. Authority cues: Apple doesn’t use bright colors or flashing icons for system maintenance.
 The calm tone communicates power.
-Mimicking that calm tone gives the prank unearned legitimacy.
+Mimicking that calm tone gives this simulator a legitimacy.

 🎯 Playbook: From Setup To Reveal